Purpose of the Grant Program

 The application period for the academic year 2024-25 has ended!

 The U.S. program partner in the Fulbright U.S. Scholar Program is the Institute of International Education/Council for International Exchange of Scholars (IIE/CIES).
-Applications are submitted through IIE/CIES and forwarded to discipline-based peer review committees in the United States.
-Applications that pass this initial peer review in the United States are forwarded to the Fulbright Finland Foundation in Helsinki to be reviewed by the Fulbright Finland Foundation’s review committees.
+Applications are submitted through IIE/CIES and forwarded to discipline-based peer review committees in the U.S. Applications that pass this initial peer review in the U.S. are forwarded to the Fulbright Finland Foundation in Helsinki to be reviewed by the Fulbright Finland Foundation’s review committees.
 The Fulbright Finland Foundation makes the funding decisions and final selections of grantees.

 Additional information and detailed application instructions are available from the Fulbright Finland Foundation and the Fulbright Scholar Program websites.

 Fulbright Finland encourages potential applicants to contact the office directly with any questions.

 Resources for Hosts: